thestelllar/thestelllar_blog/_posts/2024-01-07-From-The-Vault.md

 5. Regarding negative self narrations, during a conversation one of my friends helped me realize how I’ve started using “I have to do <i>something</i>.” a lot more than “I want to do <i>something</i>.”
 It was then I realized how very true it was.
 So, I’m working on it. <br>
 6. One post every week.
 So far, so good! <br>

 That's all from my side.
+See you next week.